 Persona with physical attacks are typically from the Chariot, Strength, or Tower arcana.
 However, in the earlier parts of the game, the Chariot Arcana will most likely be the one you’ll come across the most.
 This is generally Berith.
-While he has a good set-up for physical attacks, he’s easily replaceable.
+While he has a good set-up for physical attacks, there are many other options available.

 However, take note of physical persona.
 Some of them have single target attacks while others have area of effect physical attacks.
 However, the AoE physical attacks can take quite a bit of your HP.
 If you use them recklessly, you can end up very vulnerable.
 The best way to stay alive is to team up with at least one healing persona.

-Each persona has their own element.
-Depending on what palace you’re in, this can vastly affect your strategies and roster.
-In the earlier stages, the best persona to bring are those who wield Ice like Silky.
+Each persona has their own attribute and adjusting your roster based on the palace can vastly improve your matchup.
+In the earlier stages, the best persona to bring are those who wield Ice, for instance you can make use of Silky.
 Having one of those in your team will not only allow you to survive and save those valuable heals, but it’ll also allow you to more easily obtain other persona through negotiation.

 However, as the game continues, you’ll need more skills.
 Sometimes, you’ll rely on Agi to get you through.
 While having the highest tier spells are nice, sometimes you don’t need the strongest spells to defeat an enemy.
-As long as you knock down an enemy, you have an extra turn to blast them away.
+As long as you knock down an enemy, you can buy an extra turn.

 When entering a palace, make sure you’re well stocked with items.
 Since SP-recovery items are rather sparse, you might want to watch how often you cast spells.
-After all, it’d be bad if you end up fighting a boss after running out of SP.
+After all, it’d be bad if you end up fighting a boss with no SP left to spend.

-Armors can have special abilities as well.
+Opt for Armor that have special abilities in addition to defense.
 Balancing the abilities out with their defensive values is essential to maximizing durability.

 Accessories are additional items.
 Because of their versatility, they can either buff one of your stats or provide protection from certain elements or conditions.